-If you are interested in learning more, Society member, Neil Mullineux has written a book: 'Marple and the Railways' price £4.
-View more deails on the publication's webpage
+If you are interested in learning more, Society member, Neil Mullineux has written a book: 'Marple and the Railways' price £5.

 Richard Sheridan’s play ‘The Rivals’ was the first production staged by Marple Dramatic Society in 1906.
 Without a permanent home, plays were performed at various local venues, including church halls and Shepley Hall (the Conservative Club).
 After WW1 the Carver Recreation Club, known as the Carver Institute, became their permanent home.
 Carver Theatre website history page.

-An unnamed ladies’ hockey team…interesting team strip and I love the hair-styles. - a photo of the ladies in action can be seen if you follow the link: Ladies who play
+An unnamed ladies’ hockey team below… interesting team strip and I love the hair-styles!
+A photo of the ladies in action can be seen if you follow the link: Ladies who play

 Staff members photographed outside the stables at Marple Bridge Co-op.
 The Marple Bridge store, which included offices, stables and a bakery, opened in 1893 and became the main centre and head office of the Compstall Co-operative Industrial Society Ltd. It closed 80 years later and the stables were subsequently demolished to make way for new houses.